 КІТ CUBIC FEET (CUBIC METERS)

-Large 1.72 (.05)
+Extra Large 12.96 (0.37)

-Small 0.43 (.01)
+Large 3.24 (0.09)

-7.5 SERIES 469/479 LAVACRETE MIXING
+7.5 SERIES 470 LAVACRETE MIXING

-Power mix the contents of Series 469/479 Part A and Part B separately in their original containers prior to combining.
-Add the Series 469/479 Part B into the pre-mixed Part A and power mix the material approximately one to two minutes before placing material in a drum mixer or adding aggregate.
+Power mix the contents of Series 470 Part A and Part B separately in their original containers prior to combining.
+Add the Series 470 Part B into the pre-mixed Part A and power mix the material approximately one to two minutes before placing material in a drum mixer or adding aggregate.

 Immediately pour entire contents of catalyzed liquid into the mortar mixers tub, making sure to scrape as much resin out of the container as possible.
-Start the mixing unit on low speed (15-20 rpms) and immediately begin adding Series 469/479 Part C into the mixer.
+Start the mixing unit on low speed (15-20 rpms) and immediately begin adding Series 470 Part C into the mixer.
 Allow the first bag to be fully mixed before adding additional bags.
+Note: Extra large kits of LavaCrete 470 may be special ordered with 470 Part C aggregates in 1,400-pound "super sack" bags.
+When using these very large units be sure to consider sizing and power of mixing equipment to accommodate these large volumes of liquids and aggregatges.
+Only full 1,400-pound bags of 470 Part C are to be added, partial bags are not to be added to the liquid portions.